PANXiao1994/PANXiao1994.github.io/content/posts/chatgpt-prompting-evolution.md

 **In one sentence**: The Prompting technique breaks the conventional definition of "tasks," making it possible to implement composite tasks (what researchers call "zero-shot").
 Most "tasks" in everyday life are not neatly categorized into independent sub-tasks as in traditional NLP, so Prompting’s ability to ignore the task itself is the fundamental reason it evolved into ChatGPT.

 The base model used in ChatGPT is GPT-3.5, which already achieves impressive results.
-The upcoming GPT-4 has several hundred times more parameters than GPT-3.5.

 The birth and success of Prompting and ChatGPT herald the beginning of a new era: the independent research on NLP sub-tasks defined by humans will gradually fade into history.